carblue/acos5/README.md

 [OpenSC](https://github.com/OpenSC/OpenSC/wiki "https://github.com/OpenSC/OpenSC/wiki") supplies i.a. a PKCS#11 implementing open-source library if it get's augmented by a hardware specific driver, which is missing currently for ACOS5 in OpenSC v0.20.0, and the one available in earlier versions was rudimentary/incomplete.

 With this repo's components 'acos5' and 'acos5_pkcs15' as plug-ins, OpenSC supports some ACOS5 hardware as well.
-(Fortunately OpenSC allows such plug-ins as - in OpenSC lingo - external modules/shared libraries).<br>
+(Fortunately OpenSC allows such plug-ins as - in OpenSC lingo - external modules/shared libraries/DLL).<br>
 They got implemented in the Rust programming language, so You will need the Rust compiler and cargo build tool from [Rust, cargo](https://www.rust-lang.org/tools/install "https://www.rust-lang.org/tools/install") to build those libraries from source code.<br>
 If there is anybody willing to transform the Rust code into a C code internal OpenSC driver 'acos5', then I'll be happy to support that undertaking.<br>
 External modules need some configuration once in opensc.conf, such that they get 'registered' and used by OpenSC software, explained below.